Fedrix42/onaccessvt/README.md

 ```
 notify-send --version
 ```
-If you see `notify-send: command not found ` probably notifications are not supported in your OS.
+If you see `notify-send: command not found ` maybe notifications are not supported in your OS as they are in Ubuntu.
 ## Installation
 The software is made out of 2 main components: OnAccessVT Monitor and OnAccessVT Interface\
 Theese two components need to be executed with some arguments you must set on files **setup.sh** and **onaccessvt.start**\